-September 2021: The joint meeting of the Groundfish Plan Teams in September, 2021 was an opportunity for the EFH analysts to circle back with the SAs following their review.
-At this meeting, the EFH analysts summarized the SA reviews received as well as the analysis team's responses to the leading concerns and questions from the SAs.
-This included an explanation of replacing the single ensemble fit metric, Spearman's rho-squared, with 3 conventional metrics to more comprehensively assess ensemble performance, which was reevaluated and revised for all species life stage ensembles and included in the species chapter revisions.
+September 2021: The JGPT meeting was an opportunity for the EFH component 1 analysts to circle back with the SAs following their review of the present EFH component 1 information in the FMPs and the new SDM ensemble EFH descriptions and maps.
+At this meeting, the EFH analysts summarized the SA reviews received as well as the analysis team's responses to concerns and questions from the SAs.

-EFH analysts communicated at the meeting that they would be following up with all SAs who expressed concern over model performance in their reviews to further communicate the updated model performance metrics, revised results for their species, and to address other concerns if needed.
-Although EFH analysts had been following up with SAs as their reviews were returned over the summer, SAs with concerns that affected their confidence in the models and outcomes were prioritized for more in-depth follow-up to address concerns.
+EFH analysts communicated at the meeting that they would be following up with ALL SAs who expressed concern over model performance in their reviews to further communicate the updated model performance metrics, revised results for their species, and to address other concerns if needed.

-EFH analysts communicated at the meeting that they would revise the ensemble SDM EFH methods and species results chapters and share those with all of the SAs should they be interested in seeing the chapter revisions prior to the SSC February Meeting when the full set of revised methods, results, and EFH area comparisons with 2017 would be shared with the SSC and stakeholders.
+EFH analysts communicated at the meeting that they would revise the SDM ensemble EFH methods and species results chapters and share those with all of the SAs should they be interested in seeing the chapter revisions prior to the SSC February Meeting when the full set of revised methods, results, and comparisons with 2017 would be shared with the SSC and stakeholders.

-October 2021: The SSC reviewed the joint meeting of the Groundfish Plan Teams September Meeting report, which included the Team's report on the EFH presentation.
-The SSC provided additional guidance on component 1 that NMFS incorporated into this report and into the materials for the SSC in February 2022.
+October 2021: The SSC reviewed the JPT September Meeting report, which included the JPT's report on the EFH presentation.
+The SSC provided additional guidance on component 1 that NMFS is in the process of incorporating into this report and into the materials for the SSC in February.